stonespheres/mantra/README.md

-# Mantra Fitness Co.
+# Mantra
-Simple bootstrap website for Mantra Fitness Co.
+Simple bootstrap website template developed for a personal trainer.

 ## Styling
 Four main colours to be used, fonts should only be Aileron or Norwester.
 Currently needs updating.